Lioness Jeanette Morgan

 Pontefract Lioness Club

-Lions Clubs International is the largest service organisation in the world with over 1.4 million members in 46,000 clubs across the globe and I am honoured to be a member of Pontefract Lioness Club, the first Lioness Club in the UK.
+It gives me great pleasure to be the National Chairman of Multiple District 105 Lioness Clubs for the second year running.
+Lioness clubs are part of Lions Clubs International, the largest service organisation in the world with over 1.4 million members in 46,000 clubs across the globe and I am honoured to be a member of Pontefract Lioness Club, the first Lioness Club in the UK.

 My parents joined Lions in 1967 so as a child I was brought up in the true spirit of the Family of Lions, attending functions/events and helping out wherever possible from a very young age.
 In 1978 the Pontefract Leo Club was formed and along with my sister, Michelle I became a founder member of the group.
 Sadly some 10 years later the Leo Club closed down as various members, including me, moved away to college/university and their career paths took them in other directions and there were no new members coming through to continue the good work.